 The Bullworker was invented by Gert F. Kolbel in the early 1960s and since then over 9 million units have been sold.

 It’s been a popular workout tool in America, Asia and Europe.

 The original design was called a Tensolator and went through various design changes, one of which was the highly popular Bullworker X5.

-The modern version has evolved into a very ergonomically designed unit that is very comfortable to use.
+The modern Bullworker (link to Amazon) has evolved into a very ergonomically designed unit that is very comfortable to use.

 The Bullworker X5 can be used both isotonically – involving movement – or isometrically – with static contractions.

 Regular weight training involves Isotonic contractions.
 The weights are raised and lowered in a rhythmic movement.
 Typically each muscle moves from a fully extended position back and forth to a fully contracted position.
 Each up and down movement is called a ‘rep’ (repetition).
 A series of consecutive reps are called a ‘set’

 You can workout in a similar way using the Bullworker by pushing the handles together in a series of ‘pulses’ or reps.

 The spring actually gets harder to move the further it is compressed.
 This mirrors the way the muscles of the body operate: the more they are contracted the more force they are capable of exerting.

 You can prove this yourself by performing a barbell curl with your arm fully extended.
 The amount of weight that you can move will be much lower compared to when your arms are bent at right angles.